Chuo-ku Tourism Association Official Blog

 maroni001.JPG

-Benibana Tochinoki is a variety made by combining American Akabanana Tochinoki, native to North America, and Western Europe, and is more widespread in Japan than Marronnier.
+Benivanatochinoki is a variety made by multiplying the American Akabanatochinoki native to North America and Marronnier native to Europe, and is popular in Japan from Maronie.

 maroni002.JPG

-Around May, a large conical inflorescence is upright at the tip of the branch, with male flowers and bisexual flower.
+Around May, a large conical inflorescence is upright at the tip of the branch, adding male flowers and bisexual flower.

 maroni003.JPG

-Marronnier's dark pink flowers, conical, make you feel the arrival of the holiday season and the outdoor season, making you feel excited.
+Marronnier's dark, conical pink flowers make you feel the arrival of holiday season and outdoor season, making you feel excited.

-"Edo-style Ryu Tenugui Exhibition" is being held at G.Itoya (Itoya), a long-established stationery specialty store in Ginza 2-chome.
+"Edo-style Tenugui Exhibition" is being held at G.Itoya, a long-established stationery store in Ginza 2-chome.

 ito000.JPG

-At the venue on the first basement floor, various colorful and various patterns are displayed and sold.
+At the venue on the first basement floor, various colors and patterns are displayed and sold.

 ito001.JPG

-It also introduces how to use tenugui to enjoy everyday life even more.
+How to use tenugui to enjoy everyday life even more is also introduced.

 ito002.JPG

-I am surprised by the variation of the towel and the wide range of usage.
+I am surprised by the variation of Tenugui and the wide range of usage.

-I was once again impressed by the depth and playfulness of Japanese ideas and ideas that also lead to the size of the use of Furoshiki.
+I was once again impressed by the depth of the ideas and ideas of the Japanese who also lead to the breadth of how to use Furoshiki, and the playfulness.

 ito003.JPG